panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 Look closer at `const listPromise = getList()` statement: you can see that getting the promise is done using a synchronous statement, even if behind it runs an asynchronous operation.

-That's the first big benefit that the promise provides (the second big benefit is [chaining](#3-chain-of-promises)): you can manipulate encapsulated async operation results in a synchronous way, without over-complicating the functions like the callbacks approach would do.
+That's the promise first big benefit (the second big benefit is [chaining](#3-chain-of-promises)): you can manipulate encapsulated async operation results in a sync way, without over-complicating the functions like the callbacks approach would do.

 ### 2.2 Extracting the promise rejection error